 In less than 40 minutes of our first dive, I was sure that this is more surreal than any city, any town, any sunset, I’d ever seen in this life.

 I saw uncountable fishes dancing in their ever impressive formation.
 Candy-hued coral swayed underneath like a colourful Monet.
 Crabs were crawling across the sea floor, as the colourful parrotfishes appeared, out of sudden, eating algae off of coral reefs.

 Life underwater is beautiful.
 And the many nameless fish – both tiny and moderate in size – zigzagging their way around you, makes even more magical.
 Fairy-tale like, perhaps!

-I couldn’t recommend WestCoastAdventures more highly for this trip.
+I cannot recommend ‘WestCoastAdventures’ more highly for this experience.
 What could have been very intimidating and panic-inducing situations, they made safe and fun.
 I felt like I was diving with old friends — old friends who were much more brilliant and experienced divers than I, that is!

 And one thing I loved about them was that they took photos for me.
-I had my own Xiomi YI Underwater Action Camera with me, of course, but it was so wonderful to have photos of myself underwater when I’m usually the one behind the lens.
+Though I had my own Underwater Action Camera with me, it was so wonderful to have photos of myself underwater when I’m usually the one behind the lens.
 So next time you visit Goa (I am sure you’re planning a trip around New Year) get thyself a little deeper than the shallow beaches and experience something new.

 Scared about Scuba diving?
 Don’t be!
 Read About The Common Scuba Diving Myths And How They’re Not True!